Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Application 2 : Partial Domain Adaptation

 To show the effectiveness of PWAN, we present more training details of PWAN on AC-OfficeHome in Fig.~\ref{Vis_Norm}.
 As shown in Fig.~\ref{Vis_Norm_a} and Fig.~\ref{Vis_Norm_b}, the learned source features are matched to a fraction of the reference features, while the other reference features are successfully omitted, \ie, the gradient norm is low on these features.
 Classification results in Fig.~\ref{Vis_Norm_c} show that most of the source data (about 92\%) are correctly classified into non-outlier classes, which suggests that the negative transfer effect is largely avoided.
 In addition, the training process is shown in Fig.~\ref{Vis_Norm_d}, where we observe that classification accuracy (on the source domain) gradually increases as the biased ratio decreases during the training process.
 The results show that our training process can effectively narrow the domain gap while avoiding the negative transfer effect.

 The results on large-scale datasets VisDa17, ImageNet-Caltech and DomainNet are reported in Tab.~\ref{IC_V_tab} and Tab.~\ref{DomainNet_tab}.
 On VisDa17, PWAN outperforms all other baseline methods by a large margin.
-As shown in Fig.~\ref{ViDa} in the appendix, PWAN can discriminate all data almost perfectly except for the ``knife'' and ``skateboard'' classes which are visually similar.
+As shown in Fig.~30 in the appendix, PWAN can discriminate all data almost perfectly except for the ``knife'' and ``skateboard'' classes which are visually similar.
 On ImageNet-Caltech, PWAN also outperforms all other baseline methods, which suggests that PWAN can successfully handle datasets dominated by outliers (more than $90\%$ of classes in ImageNet are outlier classes) without complicated sampling techniques~\cite{gu2021adversarial} or self-training procedures~\cite{cao2022big}.
-On DomainNet, PWAN performs comparably with ADV, and outperforms all other methods.
-More analysis can be found in Appx.~\ref{Sec_PDA_comparison_app}.
+On DomainNet, PWAN with extra techniques (PWAN + A) performs slightly better than ARPM~\cite{gu2024adversarial}, and outperforms all other methods by a large margin.